hl7-eu/mpd/input/pagecontent/implementationnotes.md

 **Pros:**
 - Technically the easiest option to implement in FHIR.
-- Allows the same handling of data for single- and multiitem prescriptions.
+- Allows the same handling of data for single- and multi-item prescriptions.

 **Cons:**
 - Prescription identifier not present